 Soil, Compost, and Liquid Sampling Instructions

-Details how to take a soil, compost, or liquid amendment sample and how much of that material we need to perform the test(s).
+Details how to take a soil, compost, or liquid samples and how much material is needed to perform the test(s).

 For instructions on how to mail your samples for their safe arrival to our lab, click here.